seiyaku

 Can incense really dispel evil spirits?

-Aromatherapists and other holistic health practitioners are often careful to point out that the most commonly available types of incense are synthetic and can fill the air with toxic substances when burned.
-However, burning 'natural' incense has the opposite effect and it will actually cleanse the air.
-Now, obviously any addition to the atmosphere will contaminate it, so what is meant by 'cleanse'?
+Today, aromatherapists and other holistic health practitioners might warn that the most commonly available types of incense are synthetic and can fill the air with toxic substances when burned.
+That's true, but some also sell the idea that burning their 'natural' incense has the opposite effect and it will actually cleanse the air.

 Burning incense, especially in a confined space, whether natural or synthetic, makes no sense at all if you care anything about your physical health.
 Think second-hand tobacco smoke.